FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-06-30-things-i-learned-from-organising-a-conference.md

 ## Start early

 With all the things in mind: You can not start too early with that.
 Even if other people youre talking to tell you "We still have time": Try to organise everything sooner than later.
-If you just ask people about their opinion maybe you notice things you haven't thought of.
+If you ask people about their opinion maybe you notice things you haven't thought of.
 And these are things you have to organise.
 So start early with you preparations.
 Maybe there is no "Too early" at all :-)

 ## During the conference: Observe & Listen !!!